 This definition is clearly meaningless drivel.
-How can such a masterful work, which is clearly written by a top-quality mathematician, to open with such junk?
+How can such a masterful work, which is clearly written by a top-quality mathematician, open with such junk?

 Russo proposed a compelling answer to this conundrum.
 It goes as follows.

 Euclid didn’t define “straight line” at all.
 His focus was on the overall deductive structure of geometry, and for this purpose the definition of “straight line” is essentially irrelevant, as indeed shown by the fact that the utterly useless Definition 4 is never actually used anywhere in the Elements.

 Archimedes agreed with Euclid as far as the Elements were concerned, but in the course of his further researches he found himself needing the assumption that among all lines or curves with the same endpoints the straight line has the minimum length.
-He therefore stated this property of a straight line as a postulate in the context where this was needed.
+He therefore stated this property of a straight line as a postulate in the context where it was needed.

 The Hellenistic era, which included Euclid and Archimedes, was one of superb intellectual quality.
 Unfortunately it did not last forever.

 Heron of Alexandria lived about 300 years later.
 This was a much dumber time.
 Fewer people were capable of appreciating the great accomplishments of the Hellenistic era.
 But Heron was one of the best of his generation.
 He could glimpse some of the greatness of the past and tried his best to revive it.

 To this end Heron tried to make Euclid’s Elements more accessible to a less sophisticated audience who didn’t have the background knowledge and understanding that Euclid’s original readers would have had.
 He therefore wrote commentaries on Euclid, trying to explain the meaning of the text.